-Protection Island is a rare and beautiful kind of place; it's rare because it's a little island right in the city's harbour, with no bridge leading to it.
-Imagine the result: a typical Georgia Strait island with tall forests and sandstone tidepools, but only a five minute boat ride from downtown.
+Protection Island is a rare and beautiful kind of place; it's rare because it's a little island (170 acres) right in the city's harbour, with no bridge leading to it.
+Imagine the result: a typical Georgia Strait island with tall forests and sandstone tidepools - waterfront homes, many of them quite affordable - only a 5-10 minute boat ride from downtown!

 The catch?
 Access is by boat only.
 If that sounds totally awesome to you, then I'm really happy to tell you about Protection Island.
 I spent two amazing years on the Island, and would love to help you buy or sell a home there.
 Contact me or view Protection Island homes for sale below.

 It's an extremely rare downtown waterfront property situation.
 Even though the island is "downtown", most areas are very quiet, the city noise being dulled by the thick forest that still covers most of the island.
 But you can take your canoe, skiff, kayak, yacht, or sailboat right into the downtown marina at any time.
 The crossing only takes 15 minutes by canoe, 10 minutes for a kayak, or 5 minutes for a power boat.
 But you don't need a boat; the passenger ferry takes just ten minutes and it runs hourly.

 Family oriented: This is very much a Gulf Island, which means that alongside the retirees and their fancy boats, there are also lots of young families.
 School-day ferry passage for the local kids is funded by the school board, and the island's floating pub also has a restaurant area for families.
 The island is a wonderful place for kids to grow up.